IMF to start negotiations with Ukraine on aid program

 "The team will work with the Ukrainian authorities to develop an economic reform program that will result in sound economic governance and sustainable growth, while protecting the vulnerable in society, and that can be supported by the IMF in accordance with its policies," Lagarde said.

-IMF aid programs typically are accompanied by stringent conditions to ensure that a country will be able to fix its economy and make it grow.
+IMF aid programs typically are accompanied by stringent conditions to ensure that a country will be able to fix and grow its economy.
 Canada, the European Union, the United States and other countries have promised to support Ukraine if an IMF program is put into place.

-However, U.S. lawmakers are unlikely to vote on a Ukraine aid bill until later this month, held up by debates on whether IMF reforms should be included in the package.

 The IMF's last loan program to Ukraine for $15 billion went awry when the government failed to implement reforms.